hpcc-systems/HPCC-Platform/helm/examples/metrics/README.md

 The ElasticSearch sink defines the following settings

 **Host**
-The host settings define the ElasticSearch server to which metrics are reported.
+The host settings define the server hosting ElasticSearch to which metrics are reported.
 The settings are:

 * domain - The domain or IP address of the ElasticSearch server. (required)
 * protocol - The protocol used to connect to the ElasticSearch server. (default: https)
 * port - The port number of the ElasticSearch server. (default: 9200)
-* certificateFilePath - Path to the file containing the certificate used to connect to the ElasticSearch server. (optional)
+* certificateFilePath - Path to the file containing the certificate used to connect to the ElasticSearch server.
+(optional)
+* connectTimeout - The time in seconds to wait for a connection to be established to the (default: 5)
+* readTimeout - The time in seconds to wait for a response from the server for a read operation. (default: 5)
+* writeTimeout - The time in seconds to wait for a response from the server for a write operation. (default: 5)

 **Authentication**